NyoroGiraffe/Experi-City/03_WorldBuilding/HanasakaCity.md

 # **4. League of Experimental Cities**

-• **International Context:** Hanasaka is one of the 23 cities governed by the **League of Experimental Cities**, an international organization established to test social systems managed by artificial super-intelligence (Flora).
+• **International Context:** Hanasaka is one of the 23 cities governed by the **League of Experimental Cities**, an international organization established to conduct social experiments in cities governed by artificial super-intelligence (Flora).

 • **Nearest City:** The closest Experimental City to Hanasaka is **Kochipina**.
 During the final conflict with "Stone Cold," Kochipina provided critical computational resource support to Hanasaka's Flora.